-In setting the amount of shares proposed to be added to the 2010 Plan, our Board also considered the total amount of awards outstanding under existing grants and available for new awards.
-The Company had outstanding, as of March 31, 2013, grants of 1,306,500 stock options (719,335 of which are unvested) issued under the 2010 Plan, 159 shares of Common Stock available for new awards under the 2010 Plan, and 17,605 shares available for new awards under the Directors' Plan.
-Accordingly, approximately 1,324,264 outstanding and available awards currently represent dilution to our outstanding shares of approximately 7.7%.
-With (i) the additional 700,000 shares that would be available for awards under the 2010 Plan as proposed to be amended, and (ii) the additional 175,000 shares that would be available for awards under the Directors' Plan as proposed to be amended (pursuant to Proposal No. 4), outstanding and available awards would represent dilution to our outstanding shares of approximately 12.2%.
+In setting the amount of shares proposed to be added to the 2010 Plan, our Compensation Committee and the Board also considered the total amount of awards outstanding under existing grants and available for new awards, as well as our burn rate over the past three years.
+The Company had outstanding, as of March 31, 2016, grants of 1,713,000 stock options (3,750 of which are unvested) issued under the 2010 Plan, 19,659 shares of Common Stock available for new awards under the 2010 Plan, and 147.808 shares available for new awards under the 2010 Directors' Equity Compensation Plan.
+Accordingly, approximately 1,880,808 outstanding and available awards currently represent dilution to our outstanding shares of approximately 9.9%.
+With the additional 700,000 shares that would be available for awards under the 2010 Plan as proposed to be amended, outstanding and newly available awards would represent dilution to our outstanding shares of approximately 13.1%.